-One of the most common early morning activities who do the overnight cruises in Halong Bay, Tai Chi is a great alternative for a morning workout as gyms are unavailable onboard.
+One of the most common early morning activities who do the overnight cruises in Halong Bay, Tai Chi is a great alternative to a morning workout as gyms are unavailable onboard.

 With so much fauna and flora available for exploration and discovery, nature watching in Halong Bay is more of a pastime activity rather than a vocational activity.

 Also one of the most common activities onboard overnight and 2-night cruises, cooking classes usually take place in the afternoons after all the off-board activities and right before everyone settles down for the dinner.